Troubleshooting USB device connection and functionality in a Fusion virtual machine (1027964)

 - Select Hang/Crash if you experience a hang or crash issue with your virtual machine.

-- Reopen Fusion and power on your virtual machine.
+- Power on your virtual machine.

 - Connect the USB device to your virtual machine.